class String

 (base : Int = 10, whitespace : Bool = true, underscore : Bool = false, prefix : Bool = false, strict : Bool = true, leading_zero_is_octal : Bool = false)

-if there is not a valid number at the start
+Same as #to_i, but returns nil if there is not a valid number at the start

-of this string, or if the resulting integer doesn't fit an Int32
+of this string, or if the resulting integer doesn't fit an Int32.

 "12345".to_i? # => 12345